William Huskisson

 William Huskisson PC (11 March 1770 – 15 September 1830) was a British statesman, financier, and Member of Parliament for several constituencies, including Liverpool.

-He is commonly known as the world's first widely reported railway passenger casualty as he was run over and fatally wounded by Robert Stephenson's pioneering locomotive Rocket.
+He is commonly known as the world's first widely reported railway passenger casualty, since he was run over and fatally injured by Robert Stephenson's pioneering locomotive Rocket at the opening of the Liverpool and Manchester Railway in 1830.
+However, a number of fatal railway accidents had already occurred before this.

 Background and education

 Huskisson was born at Birtsmorton Court, Malvern, Worcestershire, the son of William and Elizabeth Huskisson, both members of Staffordshire families.
 He was one of four brothers.
 After their mother Elizabeth died, their father William eventually remarried and had further children by his second wife.

 Early life

-Huskisson was a student at Appleby Grammar School (later renamed Sir John Moore Church of England Primary School), a boarding school designed by Sir Christopher Wren on the Leicestershire/Derbyshire borders.
+Huskisson was a student at Appleby Grammar School, a boarding school designed by Sir Christopher Wren in Leicestershire.
 In 1783, he was sent to Paris to live with his maternal great-uncle Dr. Richard Gem, who was physician to the British embassy there.
 He remained in Paris until 1792, and his experience as an eyewitness to the prelude and beginning of the French Revolution gave him a lifelong interest in politics.
 Huskisson first came to public notice while still in Paris.
 As a supporter of the moderate party, he became a member of the "Club of 1789", which favoured making France into a constitutional monarchy.
 On 29 August 1790, he delivered a speech entitled "Sur les Assignats", about the issue of assignats by the French government.
 This speech gave him a reputation as an expert in finance.
 From 1790 to 1792, the Marquess of Stafford was the British ambassador to Paris.
 Huskisson became a protégé of the Marquess, and returned to London with him.